 Think of some of your favorite hobbies or activities.
 Is there something where you completely get lost in what you’re doing because you enjoy it so much?
 For some, this could be things like writing, painting, designing, researching, or maybe engaging with people on social media.

-Instead of choosing a job that pays the highest salary or may be considered a top job, evaluate what fits best for you.
+Instead, evaluate what fits best for your goals, personality, interests, and lifestyle outside of work.
 Each one of us is different and you can find a job you get excited about by following the steps above.